rajatsinghten/RUNDOWN/README.md

 - **@list**: Shows your upcoming calendar events
   - Displays events in chronological order
   - Includes date, time, and location information

+- **@check [date]**: Checks your availability on a specific date
+  - Shows all booked events for that day
+  - Lists available time slots for scheduling
+  - Works with natural language date references ("next Monday", "tomorrow", etc.)

+- **@when [query]**: Finds times when you're available for an event
+  - Analyzes your calendar for the specified day
+  - Shows all free time slots
+  - Works with queries like "When am I free tomorrow?"

+- **@suggest [event details]**: Suggests optimal times for scheduling events
+  - Analyzes your calendar to find suitable free time slots
+  - Considers event duration and time preferences (morning, afternoon, etc.)
+  - Offers to add the event to your calendar with a simple confirmation
+  - Example: "@suggest time for a 1-hour coffee meeting tomorrow afternoon"

 - **@help**: Provides information on available commands
   - Shows detailed usage examples